 Acid Anhydrides – Definition & Meaning

 An Acid anhydride can be defined as a non-metal oxide which forms an acidic solution when reacted with water.
-In organic chemistry, it is a functional group consisting of 2 acyl groups combined together by an Oxygen atom.
+In organic chemistry, it is a functional group consisting of 2 acyl groups combined by an Oxygen atom.
 The non-metals which are capable of reacting with water are only called as Acid anhydrides and non-metals that do not react with water are not acids anhydrides.

 So we can conclude that all acid anhydrides are non-metals and all non-metals are not acid anhydride.
 For example, carbon monoxide is not an acid anhydride, though it is an oxide of carbon because it does not react with water.

 Let’s try to understand better with the following reactions.

 Formation of Carbonic acid

 When carbon dioxide reacts with water, it forms sulphuric acid.
 The chemical equation will be like this.